-- 5.2.1 The Tithe Map depicts a field layout in the area that is very similar to today (Figure 3). - 5.2.2 The field that the turbine location is in is shown as having the same boundaries as today.
-The apportionment, Field Number 529, Clover Park, is part of Newhouse Farm (PRNs 118238 and 3621), as are all the fields in this strip along the modern A4075 between the Farm buildings to the north and the modern A4115 to the south.
-The landowner is listed as Charles Frederic, Baron de Rutzen, and the occupier is John Llewhellin.
-The use of the field is listed as pasture. - 5.2.3 In the field to the south of the development area, a small enclosure, Field Number 532, with a building is located on the east boundary.
+- 5.2.1 The Tithe Map depicts a field layout in the region which is very similar to today (Figure 3).
+The development area itself is shown as part of a larger field, Field Number 534, which equates to the current development area, another smaller field to the west and the wooded area of the disused quarry to the north.
+To the north, the field boundaries that the modern farm track and proposed cable route follow, are also already as having their modern layout. - 5.2.2 Both fields forming the solar farm location are part of Newhouse Farm (PRNs 118238 and 3621), as are all the fields in this strip along the modern A4075 between the Farm buildings to the north and the modern A4115 to the south.
+The landowner is listed as Charles Frederic, Baron de Rutzen, and the occupier is John Llewhellin. - 5.2.3 The use of Field Number 534 is listed as pasture.
+However, the field name, 'The Kiln

+- Park' suggests that the limekiln may have been in existence by this time.
+Field Number 533, called Mountain Moor, is listed as arable. - 5.2.4 In the field to the north of the development area, a small enclosure, Field Number 532, with a building is located on the east boundary.
 This is described as two cottages and gardens and is also part of Newhouse Farm, presumably farm workers cottages.
+The modern farm track/proposed cable route runs along the western side of this boundary.